-Students who experience learning barriers and would like to request academic accommodations should connect with the Disability Resource Center (DRC).
+Students who experience learning barriers and would like to request academic accommodations should connect with the Disability Resource Center

+Links to an external site.
+(DRC).
 Once registered with the DRC, students will receive an accommodation letter which must be presented to the instructor when requesting accommodation.
 Students with disabilities should follow this procedure during the first week of classes or within one week of receiving their accommodation documentation from the DRC, whichever is later.